 If you own a property, that is stuck in the courts, it can feel frustrating and overwhelming.
 All of your hard work handling everything should pay off in one way or another.
-In our latest post, we will help you learn how to sell a probate property in USA!
+In our latest post, we will help you learn how to sell a probate property in Stockton!

 The probate process is stressful.
 Selling a house on top of everything else can only add to the frustration.
-At Carisa Buys Houses we can help you with a fair and fast sale of your probate property in USA.
+At Carisa Buys Houses we can help you with a fair and fast sale of your probate property in Stockton.
 Keep reading to learn more about our best tips for selling quickly.

 What Is Probate?

 Probate occurs when someone dies and heirs receive property listed in a will and the debts of the deceased estate are paid off.
 If you have to deal with the probate process, it is best to deal with a probate attorney as the process moves through the courts.
 They will be able to provide you with advice, help you handle debt payments, tax situations, and guide you through an often stressful process.
 You will need to take an inventory of the estate’s assets and locate all estate planning documents.
 You will want to notify all creditors and pay off any outstanding debts with money from the estate.
 There will also need to be income taxes filed, which include a possible inheritance tax.
 Depending on the situation and if there is a will present, the process can take 6 months to over two years.

 Why Would A Probate Home Need To Be Sold?

 When a person dies and there are outstanding expenses owed or ongoing expenses such as a mortgage payment, the estate may not have enough income to pay these debts.
 The executor of the estate may be forced to sell the property in order to avoid foreclosure.
 If the house is not required to be sold by the court, you will need to wait until the probate process is completed before attempting to sell the house.
 However, you can plan ahead by speaking to one of our team members and giving them the property basics.
 We will be able to provide you with a tentative offer, so you can know what to expect once your house has cleared the probate process.